 Brooklyn is somewhat unique among New York boroughs in that the neighborhoods have their own sense of community.
-You get to know your neighbors and the people who own shops and businesses near your home.
+You get to know your neighbors, people in your apartment building, and the people who own shops and businesses near your home.
 It can feel as if you’re living in a utopia where nothing bad will ever happen.

 Unfortunately, bad things do happen, even in Brooklyn.
 Fire, theft, natural disasters, and accidents are just some of the reasons you need homeowners insurance.
-We’ve listed some helpful tips to make buying Brooklyn homeowners insurance as easy as can be.
+Many people don’t know how to shop for homeowner’s insurance so we’ve listed some helpful tips to make buying Brooklyn homeowners insurance as easy as can be.

 1) Understand the Risks Your Home Faces